BlushedCorn1293/EARs-RobotWars/README.md

 ### Team

 The BattleBot team consists of 7 members from the Electronics and Radio Society, collaborating on various aspects including design, engineering, coding, and testing.
 Each team member contributes their skills to ensure a well-rounded and competitive robot.
+I am responsible for producing the code to control the weapon on the battlebot and for designing the cad for the weapon.

 ### Key Features